Are these Black leaders on the cusp of a new national movement?

 With everything going on these days—we’ll spare you the requisite list of existential crises we’re currently living through—now seems like the perfect time to hear from two leaders who have a revolutionary vision of what this country could be.

 Mayor Chokwe Antar Lumumba is currently the youngest mayor ever of Jackson, Mississippi.
 India Walton won a historic upset primary against a four-term incumbent and is the Democratic nominee for the mayor of Buffalo, New York.
-They are from two different cities, over a thousand miles apart in two different parts of the country, but both Walton and Lumumba consider themselves to be Black radicals.
+They are from two different cities, over 1,000 miles apart, but both Walton and Lumumba consider themselves to be Black radicals.

 Watch the full conversation below.
 You don’t want to miss it: